goku830/random-forest-code-practice/README.md

-The first python predicts how many people have heart diesease.
+The first python predicts different types of flowers.
-The second one predicts different types of flowers.
+The second one how many people have heart diesease.